A Boomerang Classroom product

 • Plan, draft, defend — all in one workspace

-• One-click access to the verbatim scoring rubrics
+• One-click access to your class rubric

-Student view · v1 in development
+Student view · early-access build

 02